-Amy West, current second year at the University and Cavalier Marching Band Feature Twirler, has been twirling with the Poquoson Islanderettes of her hometown since she was three years old.
+Amy West, current third year at the University and Cavalier Marching Band Feature Twirler, has been twirling with the Poquoson Islanderettes of her hometown since she was three years old.
 She began competing at the age of five and has won many state and national titles, also representing twirling through the AAU Junior Olympics and Disney’s Twirl Mania Gold.
 Amy graduated from Poquoson High School, where she was feature twirler all four years.
 Today she helps coach young twirlers with the Islanderettes, as well as the Richmond Royalettes with Jacob, Kayla, and Breanna.

 Amy plans to major in Psychology and to pursue a Masters at the Curry School in Elementary Education.
 Since she was very young, Amy has known she wanted to teach kindergarten, as well as coach baton twirling.
 Along with twirling for the CMB, Amy keeps busy by playing on the UVA Women’s Ultimate Frisbee Team, Hydra, and by participating in the University Salsa Club.

 “I look forward to five great years of twirling with the Cavalier Marching Band.
 It is an honor to represent the University and stand as a role model for all hard-working, intelligent twirlers.
 I have never experienced anything like seeing myself on Hoovision, or running out to the Cavalier Fanfare for thousands of my fellow Wahoos.”